-Private equity giant KKR is swapping its stake in Dalmia Cement for a piece of its public listed parent in a virtual cashless deal, as per a stock market disclosure on Friday.
+Private equity giant KKR is swapping its stake in Dalmia Cement for a piece of its public listed parent in a deal that would allow it to part exit, as per a stock market disclosure on Friday.

 The twin transaction would see Dalmia Bharat Ltd buying out KKR’s 15 per cent stake in Dalmia Cement for Rs 600 crore ($89 million) and issue shares worth Rs 619 crore ($91.3 million).
 It will give KKR 8.5 per cent stake in Dalmia Bharat, making it the single-largest institutional shareholder of the firm.